jtannas/katachi/docs/docs/Features/Arrays.md

 Kt.compare(value: ['a', 2, 'c', 4], shape: [Integer, String]).match? # => true
 ```

-### Fixed Length Arrays
+## Fixed Length Arrays

-We said arrays aren't _usually_ a fixed length but it does happen.
+We said arrays aren't _usually_ a fixed length, but it does happen.

 For this situation, the Ruby `in` operator is your friend.